-The January 1, 2017 Actuarial Valuation was presented to the Retirement Plan Board at its September 28, 2017, meeting.
-At that meeting, the Board of Trustees accepted the January 1, 2017 Actuarial Valuation and certified the employer and employee contribution rates for 2018.
-The 2018 rates adopted were increased from the 2017 contribution rates.
-In 2017, the employer contribution rate was 17.925 percent (which is net of the employer debt service credit of 6% of pay) and the employee contribution rate will become 18.019 percent (which is net of the employer debt service credit of 6% of pay) and the employee contribution rate will become 18.019 percent (which is net of the employer debt service credit of 6% of pay) and the employee contribution rate will become 18.019 percent (which is net of the employer debt service credit of 6% of pay) and the employee contribution rate will become 18.019 percent (which is net of the employer debt service credit of 6% of pay) and the employee contribution rate will become 12.010 percent.
+The January 1, 2018 Actuarial Valuation was presented to the Retirement Plan Board at its August 23, 2018, meeting.
+At that meeting, the Board of Trustees accepted the January 1, 2018 Actuarial Valuation and certified the employer and employee contribution rates for 2019.
+The 2019 rates were unchanged from the 2018 contribution rates.
+In 2018, the employer contribution rate was 18.019 percent (which is net of the employer debt service credit of 6% of pay) and the employee contribution rate was 12.010 percent.
+The January 1, 2018 Actuarial Valuation concluded that the contribution rates applicable for Plan year 2019 would result in the Plan's funded ratio reaching the statutorily required 60 percent level within 10 years (i.e., by 2028) and therefore, there was no need to increase the contribution rates.

 Contribution Rates

 Authority Employees

-2017 rate (old rate) 17.925% 11.962%

-2018 rate (new rate) 18.019% 12.010%
+2019 rate 18.019% 12.010%